-Omnivores often claim that it’s impossible to stay healthy on a vegetarian (or vegan) diet.
+Omnivores often claim it is impossible to stay healthy on a vegetarian (or vegan) diet.
 This is not true in general, but still it is not completely unsubstantiated.
 We will first discuss misleading arguments used by “carnivores” and then similarly misleading arguments used by vegetarians.
 Note: because many people consider this kind of discussion controversial, this article is based on reliable large-scale human studies; you can find numbered references at the end of the article.

 Carnivorous fallacy: Vegetarian nutrition cannot provide enough protein

 A common misconception is that one cannot get enough protein from a vegan or vegetarian diet.
 However, there are good vegan sources of protein, such as legumes, tofu, seitan, tempeh, and many others.
 Vegetarians can furthermore eat eggs and dairy products, which are again a source of protein.
 Diets that include the aforementioned foods shouldn’t have a problem in reaching the recommended daily intake of about 60g of protein for an average person.

 There was a concern that isoflavones in soy may cause hormonal imbalance and lead to a lower quality of sperm in men or a greater risk of breast cancer in women.
 However, these worries were dismissed by recent meta-analyses.

 Also, even though soy is known to be a common allergen, soy allergy probably affects no more than 0.1% of the population (there are actually more people born with more than 10 fingers than there are people allergic to soybeans).
 In these rare cases, obtaining enough protein from a vegetarian diet may prove problematic, and the affected person must follow a carefully constructed diet.
 However, for the majority of us, soy can even have some beneficial effects, such as improvement of memory in aging individuals.